Jordan Hicks (baseball): 2018–2020

-2019

 Hicks began the 2019 season as St. Louis' closer.
 On June 22, 2019, Hicks was removed from a game with elbow irritation and discomfort, and was originally diagnosed with triceps tendinitis.
 On June 24, it was revealed he had a torn ulnar collateral ligament in his right elbow.
 On June 25, 2019, Hicks opted to have Tommy John surgery on his right elbow, putting him out for the rest of the 2019.
 He officially underwent the surgery on June 26.
 For the 2019 season, Hicks compiled a 2–2 record with 14 saves and a 3.14 ERA, striking out 31 batters in 28 1/3 innings.

-In 2019, his four-seam fastball was on average the fastest in major league baseball, at 100.9 mph.
+In 2019, his four-seam fastball was, on average, the fastest in major league baseball, at 100.9 mph.
 His average pitch velocity was the highest in MLB, at 101.1 mph.
 He threw the fastest pitch of the season, at 104.3 mph.

-2020

-On July 13, 2020, Hicks, who has Type 1 diabetes, announced he would be skipping the 2020 season due to the COVID-19 pandemic.
+On July 13, 2020, Hicks, who has Type 1 diabetes, announced he would skip the 2020 season due to the COVID-19 pandemic.

-2021
+2021–2023

 On March 14, 2021, Hicks was involved in a 22-pitch at-bat during a spring training game against the New York Mets.
 Mets shortstop Luis Guillorme fouled off 16 pitches before ultimately drawing a walk.
-This is, to date, the longest at-bat in terms of number of pitches in Major League History.
+This is, to date, the longest at-bat in terms of number of pitches in Major League history.

 In early May, Hicks was placed on the injured list due to inflammation in his right elbow.
 On May 14, Hicks was transferred to the 60-day injured list.
 He made two rehab starts, but did not make an appearance for the Cardinals for the rest of the season.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season.

-2022

 Hicks signed a one-year, $937,500 contract with the Cardinals to avoid salary arbitration on March 22.
 On April 6, one day before Opening Day, the Cardinals announced that Hicks would be the team's fifth starter in the absence of Jack Flaherty.

-2023

 On January 13, 2023, Hicks agreed to a one-year, $1.8375 million contract with the Cardinals, avoiding salary arbitration.

+Toronto Blue Jays (2023)

+On July 30, 2023, the Cardinals traded Hicks to the Toronto Blue Jays in exchange for minor league pitchers Adam Kloffenstein and Sem Robberse.
+He was the first Blue Jays player to be issued the uniform number #12 since Edwin Encarnación in 2010 (the number had originally been retired for Roberto Alomar in 2011, however the Blue Jays quietly unretired it in 2021 following allegations of sexual misconduct committed by Alomar).
+Hicks made 25 appearances down the stretch for the Blue Jays, compiling a 2-3 record and 2.63 ERA with 22 strikeouts and four saves over 24 innings of work.
+He became a free agent after the season.